+connect

-connect - Connect to a device.
+Connect to a device.

-Connect to a device through NCM' Proxy Interface via telnet or ssh.
-If you are connected to a device through a console server, you may hit ctrl-\ to return to the NCM shell after logging out of the device.
+Connect to a device through the system's Proxy Interface via telnet, ssh, or rlogin.
+If you are connected to a device through a console server, you may hit ctrl-\ to return to the the system shell after logging out of the device.

-- -login Bypass single sign-on and instead take the user to the device login prompt. - -method Method used to connect to devices outside of NCM or for devices in NCM when single sign-on is turned off (implies -login option). - -override Force a connection to a device in the event that simultaneous connection warning or prevention is turned on. - -Hostname, Fully Qualified Domain Name, or Primary IP Address to use to lookup the device to connect to.
-The characters and ? can be used as wildcards. - Port to use to connect to devices outside of NCM.
+- -login Bypass single sign-on and instead take the user to the device login prompt. - method Method used to connect to devices outside of the system or for devices in the system when single sign-on is turned off (implies -login option). - -override Force a connection to a device in the event that simultaneous connection warning or prevention is turned on. - -info Dump connection variable information (can set the info prefix following a colon, like "-info:") - -ignoreptyerrors Ignore pty errors for SSHv2 connections if "-login" option is on. - Hostname, Device ID, Fully Qualified Domain Name, or Primary IP Address to use to lookup the device to connect to.
+The characters and ? can be used as wildcards.
+The device id can be specified instead by preceding it with a '#' - Port to use to connect to devices outside of the system.